JetBrains-Research/pubtrends/README.md

 =========

 PubTrends is a scientific literature exploratory tool for analyzing topics of a research field and similar papers analysis.
-It runs a Pubmed or Semantic Scholar search and allows user to explore high-level structure of result papers. \
+It runs a Pubmed or Semantic Scholar search and allows user to explore high-level structure of result papers.
-It is available at [https://pubtrends.net](https://pubtrends.net).

 Open Access Paper: [https://doi.org/10.1145/3459930.3469501](https://doi.org/10.1145/3459930.3469501), poster is [here](https://drive.google.com/file/d/1SeqJtJtaHSO6YihG2905boOEYL1NiSP1/view?usp=sharing). \